 New York City public schools are back in session tomorrow, so if you plan on being behind the wheel remember this: slow down in school zones to save lives and save you from being fined.

-School zone speed cameras will be turned back on around all 140 city schools thanks to a deal worked out among Governor Andrew Cuomo, City Speaker Corey Johnson and NYC Mayor Bill de Blasio.
+School zone speed cameras will be turned back on around all 140 NYC schools thanks to a deal worked out among Governor Andrew Cuomo, City Speaker Corey Johnson and NYC Mayor Bill de Blasio.

-Cuomo signed an executive order August 27 declaring a public safety emergency to reinstate the speed camera law by giving the NY Department of Motor Vehicles the power to share the cameras’ information with the City Council.
+Cuomo signed an executive order August 27 declaring a public safety emergency to reinstate the NYC speed camera law by giving the NY Department of Motor Vehicles the power to share the cameras’ information with the City Council.
 The council then approved legislation this week to create its own speed camera program that de Blasio promptly signed into law.

 School zone speeders caught on camera will be levied a $50 fine, the same penalty as in the earlier law.